Enhancement Tools

 The Image Editor Anti-Vignetting Tool

-Metadata Match with LensFun Database
+Metadata with Match in the LensFun Database

-Metadata Match Partially with LensFun Database
+Metadata with a Partial Match in the LensFun Database

-Metadata do not Match with LensFun Database
+Metadata with no Match in the LensFun Database

 The Lens Auto-Correction Tool Displaying the Helper Grid over the Canvas

-Hot Pixels Correction
+Hot Pixels

 Overview